By: Meera Dossa BSc, ND

 AND THE MILLION DOLLAR QUESTION IS…

 Could you possibly be ailing from CD?
-If either you, or your healthcare provider, are suspicious of an underlying case of CD, certain blood tests will aid in confirming a diagnosis.
+If either you or your healthcare provider, are suspicious of an underlying cause of CD, certain blood tests will aid in confirming a diagnosis.
 Individuals with CD will present with higher than normal levels of particular autoantibodies, namely: anti-tissue transglutaminase antibodies (tTGA), anti-endomysial antibodies and anti-gliadin antibodies (AGA).
 These can be ordered by your primary care practitioner, but require a blood draw and do not provide instantaneous results.

 Here, at The Pacific Wellness Institute, we are now proud to offer a reliable, quick and virtually painless test for CD, which requires only a small blood sample from an individual’s finger.
 The test, performed in-house, measures the levels of transglutaminase autoantibodies, which are highly predictive markers of active CD, and provides results within minutes of obtaining the sample.

 If you think that CD might be the underlying cause of your symptom picture, it is well worth investigating with the use of this simple test.
 However, if you have been on a G-FREE diet, for 30 days or more, the validity of your results will begin to decrease.
-This test will provide a clearer picture in terms of the activity of disease, however, it is important to note that the gold standard to confirm the diagnosis of CD is, and always has been, intestinal biopsy.
+This test will provide a clearer picture in terms of the activity of the disease, however, it is important to note that the gold standard to confirm the diagnosis of CD is, and always has been, intestinal biopsy.

 Meera Dossa, BSc, ND is a licensed naturopathic doctor at The Pacific Wellness Institute.
 To book an appointment with Dr. Dossa, please contact The Pacific Wellness Institute at 416-929-6958.